Tiger King 2 peers into Joe Exotic's cage and finds very little

 Tiger King 2 is out of its cage.
-At the start of the pandemic, everybody went nuts for this bizarre true crime documentary, and now Netflix revisits Joe Exotic, Carole Baskin and the weirdos and wannabes prowling the wild world of American animal sanctuaries.
+Everybody went nuts for the bizarre true crime documentary at the start of the pandemic, and now Netflix is revisiting Joe Exotic, Carole Baskin and the weirdos and wannabes prowling the wild world of American animal sanctuaries.
 Widening its scope, Tiger King 2 is a snapshot of the modern era from grubby roadside zoo to the US Capitol under siege.
 And it's really depressing.

 When the world turned upside down in 2020, we were all looking for some kind of shared experience, and many of us found that in this stranger-than-fiction streaming series.
 It had eccentric characters like the country-charismatic Joe Exotic, an unsolved mystery or two, and salacious twists at every turn.
 Plus animals!
 There was an element of pointing and laughing in the Tiger King frenzy, but, my word, we needed a laugh back then.
 And we still do.
 The problem is that the novelty of the first season's oddball reveals has given way to a stumbling parade of troubled people still doing stuff that's kinda mad and kinda bad, but mostly just desperately sad.